Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 One may wonder why more Old and New Testament manuscripts have not survived.
 Really, the better question would be how come so many of our Bible manuscripts survived in comparison to secular ancient manuscripts?
 The primary materials used to receive writing in ancient times were perishable papyrus and parchment.
 It must be remembered that the Christians suffered intense persecution during intervals in the first 300 years from Pentecost 33 C.E.
 With this persecution from the Roman Empire came many orders to destroy Christian texts.
 In addition, these texts were not stored in such a way as to secure their preservation; they were actively used by the Christians in the congregation and were subject to wear and tear.
 Furthermore, moisture is the enemy of papyrus, and it causes them to disintegrate over time.
 This is why, as we will discover, the papyrus manuscripts that have survived have come from the dry sands of Egypt.
 Moreover, it seems not to have entered the minds of the early Christians to preserve their documents, because their solution to the loss of manuscripts was just to make more copies.
 Fortunately, the process of making copies transitioned to the more durable animal skins, which would last much longer.
 Those that have survived, especially from the fourth century C.E. and earlier, are the path to restoring the original Greek New Testament.

 Both papyrus and parchment jeopardized the survival of the Bible because they were perishable materials.
 Papyrus, the weakest of the two, can tear and discolor.
 Because of moist climates, a sheet of papyrus can decay to the point where it is nothing more than a handful of dust.
-We must remember papyrus is a plant and when the scroll has been stored, it can grow mold and it can rot from dampness.
-It can even be eaten by starving rodents or also insects, especially white ants (i.e., termites) when it has been buried.
+We must remember papyrus is a plant; when the scroll has been stored, it can grow mold and rot from dampness.
+It can even be eaten by starving rodents or insects, especially white ants (i.e., termites), when buried.
 When some of the manuscripts were first discovered early on, they were exposed to excessive light and humidity, which hastened their deterioration.

 While parchment is far more durable than papyrus, it will also perish in time if mishandled or exposed to the elements (temperature, humidity, and light) over time.
 Parchment is made from animal skin, so it too is also a victim of insects.
 Hence, when it comes to ancient records, Everyday Writing in the Graeco-Roman East states, “survival is the exception rather than the rule.”
 (R. S. Bagnall 2009, 140) Think about it for a moment; the Bible and its special revelation could have died from decay in the elements.

 New Testament scholar Philip W. Comfort writes, “Jews were known to put scrolls containing Scripture in pitchers or jars in order to preserve them.
 The Dead Sea scrolls found in jars in the Qumran caves are a celebrated example of this.
 The Beatty Papyri were very likely a part of a Christian library, which was hidden in jars to be preserved from confiscation during the Diocletian persecution.”
 Christianity were initially made up Jewish Christians only for the first seven years (29-36 C.E.), with Cornelius being the first Gentile baptized in 36 C.E.
 Much of early Christianity (33-350 C.E.) was made up of Jewish Christians, who evidently carried over the tradition of putting “scrolls containing Scripture in pitchers or jars in order to preserve them.”
-It is for this reason that some of our earliest Bible manuscripts have been discovered in unusually dry regions, in clay jars and even dark closets and caves.
+For this reason, some of our earliest Bible manuscripts have been discovered in unusually dry regions, in clay jars, and even in dark closets and caves.

 Manuscripts Saved from Egyptian Garbage Heaps

 In January 1897, a trial trench (excavation or depression in the ground) was dug, and it only took a few hours before ancient papyrus materials were found.
 These included letters, contracts, and official documents.
-The sand had blown over them, covering them, and for nearly 2,000 years, the dry climate had served as a protection for them.
+The sand had blown over them, covering them, and for nearly 2,000 years, the dry climate had protected them.

 Of what benefit were all these documents?
 Foremost, the bulk of these documents were written by ordinary people in Koine (common) Greek of the day.
 Many of the words that would be used in the marketplace, not by the elites appeared in the Greek New Testament Scriptures, which woke scholars up to the fact that Biblical Greek was not some special Greek, but instead, it was the ordinary language of the common people, the man on the street.
 Thus, by comparing how the words had been used in these papyri, a clearer understanding of Biblical Greek emerged.
 As of the time of this writing, less than ten percent of these papyri have been published and studied.
-Most of the papyri were found in the top 10 feet 93 m] of the garbage heap because the other 20 feet [6 m] had been ruined by water from a nearby canal.
+Most of the papyri were found in the garbage heap’s top 10 feet (ca. 3 m), and the other 20 feet (ca. 6 m) had been ruined by water from a nearby canal.
 If we look at it simply, this would mean that the 500 thousand documents found could have been two million in total.
 Then, we must ponder just how many documents must have come through Oxyrhynchus that were never discarded in the dumps.
 We have almost a half million papyrus documents (likely there were millions more that did not survive) in garbage dumps in the dry sands of Oxyrhynchus, Egypt.

-The end result is that the New Testament has been preserved in over 5,898 complete or fragmented Greek manuscripts, as well as some 10,000 Latin manuscripts and 9,300 manuscripts in various other ancient languages, which include Syriac, Slavic, Gothic, Ethiopic, Coptic and Armenian.
+The result is that the New Testament has been preserved in over 5,898 complete or fragmented Greek manuscripts, as well as some 10,000 Latin manuscripts and 9,300 manuscripts in various other ancient languages, including Syriac, Slavic, Gothic, Ethiopic, Coptic and Armenian.
 Some of these are well over 2,000 years old.

 NOTE: While at present here in 2020, there are 5,898 manuscripts.
 There are 140 listed Papyrus manuscripts, 323 Majuscule manuscripts, 2,951 Minuscule manuscripts, and 2,484 Lectionary manuscripts, bringing the total cataloged manuscripts to 5,898 manuscripts.
 However, you cannot simply total the number of cataloged manuscripts because, for example, P11/14 are the same manuscript but with different catalog numbers.
 The same is true of P33/5, P4/64/67, P49/65 and P77/103.
 Now this alone would bring our 140 listed papyrus manuscripts down to 134.
 ‘Then, we turn to one example from our majuscule manuscripts where clear 0110, 0124, 0178, 0179, 0180, 0190, 0191, 0193, 0194, and 0202 are said to be part of 070.
 A minuscule manuscript was listed with five separate catalog numbers for 2306, which then have the letters a through e.
 Thus, we have the following GA numbers: 2306 for 2306a, and 2831- 2834 for 2306b-2306e.’ – (Hixon 2019, 53-4) The problem is much worse when we consider that there are 323 Majuscule manuscripts and then far worse still with a listed 2,951 Minuscule and 2,484 Lectionaries.
 Nevertheless, those who estimate a total of 5,300 (Jacob W. Peterson, Myths and Mistakes, p.
 63) 5,500 manuscripts (Dr. Ed Gravely / ehrmanproject.com/), 5,800 manuscripts (Porter 2013, 23), it is still a truckload of evidence far and above the dismal number of ancient secular author books.

 The Hebrew Scriptures ended up in the hands of the Masoretes (Mas·o·retes \ ˈma-sə-ˌrētes) scribe-scholars (‘preservers of tradition’) who worked between the 6th and 10th centuries C.E., based primarily in early medieval Palestine in the cities of Tiberias and Jerusalem.
 The Masoretes have not been adequately appreciated for their accomplishments.
-These nameless scribes copied the Hebrew Old Testament Scriptures with meticulous and loving care.
-As for the early Christian copyists of the New Testament, either literate or semi-professional copyist did the vast majority of the early papyri, with some being done by professionals.
+These nameless scribes copied the Hebrew Old Testament Scriptures meticulously and lovingly.
+As for the early Christian copyists of the New Testament, either literate or semi-professional copyists did the vast majority of the early papyri, with some being done by professionals.

-It is true that the Jewish copyists, as well as the later Christian copyists, were not led along by the Holy Spirit, and therefore their manuscripts were not inerrant, infallible.
+It is true that the Jewish copyists and the later Christian copyists were not led along by the Holy Spirit, and therefore their manuscripts were not inerrant, infallible.
 Errors (textual variants) crept into the manuscripts unintentionally and intentionally.
 However, the vast majority of the Hebrew Old Testament and Greek New Testament has not been infected with textual errors.
 For the portions impacted with textual errors, it is the many tens of thousands of copies that we have to help us to weed out the errors.
 How?
 Well, not every copyist made the same textual errors.
 Hence, by comparing the work of different copyists and different manuscripts, textual scholars, we can identify the textual variants (errors), remove those, which leaves us with the original content.

 Cf. J. H. Greenlee, Introduction to New Testament Textual Criticism (Peabody: Hendrickson, 1995), 11.